tatasz/tatasz.github.io/_posts/2019-06-10-dominant_colors.md

 1. Resize the image once you load it (you can use `pillow` for that)
 2. Take a subsample of your pixels.

 Back to business, we now got a list of 5 dominant colors for our image.
 But are those colors actually good?
-Take a look at the picture below: an artwork with the respective dominant colors obtained as described above.
+Take a look at the picture below: an artwork ([Book of Moths](https://www.deviantart.com/fardareismai/art/Book-Of-Moths-372615422) by FarDareisMai) with the respective dominant colors obtained as described above.

 <figure style="width: 550px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dominant_colors_palette_test_3_15_Book-Of-Moths-372615422.png" alt="">